wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/3-exercise-action-commands.md

 ### Add a bot to the project

-In this section, you will manually add a bot to the project.
+In this section, you'll manually add a bot to the project.

 Create a new folder **planetBot** in the **./src/app** folder.